chwu-dev/chwu-dev.github.io/README.md

 # CHWU Development

-This is the start oage for CHWU App development.
+This is the start page for CHWU App development.